 Present enterprise earnings and profits as per EBIDTA (Earnings Before Interest, Taxes, Depreciation and Amortization) over the past allocation cycle.

-1 points for presenting materials clearly in audited financial statement
+1 point possible: 1 point = materials clearly presented in audited financial statement.
+0 points = materials not clearly presented in audited financial statement. /1

-7.3.3b: Demonstrate the company has recorded an average profit over the past 5 years, or provide explanation for no profit.
-Demonstrate a plan to become or maintain profitable (2 points)
+7.4.3b.
+Demonstrate the company has recorded an average profit over the past 5 years, or provide explanation for no profit.
+Demonstrate a plan to become profitable or maintain profitability.

 In 500 words or less, highlight the profitability of your company.
-If enterprise is not profitable, present a plan how your enterprise plans to become or increase profitability in the future.
-Refer to 7.3.3a or 7.5.1a (cash or non-cash benefits) if necessary.

-4 points = profitable with a clear plan to increase or maintain profitability over the next allocation period

-2 points =Not profitable but good explanation, and a clear plan to increase profitability over the next allocation period
+If enterprise is not profitable, present a plan on how your enterprise plans to become or increase profitability in the future.
+Refer to 7.4.3a (profitability) or 7.6.1a (cash or cash-equivalent benefits) if necessary.
+4 points possible: 4 points = profitable with a clear plan to increase or maintain profitability over the next allocation period.
+2 points = not profitable but good explanation, and a clear plan to increase profitability over the next allocation period.
+0 points = not profitable and no reasonable explanation.
+Poor or unclear

-0 points= Not profitable and no reasonable explanation.
-Poor or unclear plans to increase profitability.
+plans to increase profitability.

+[No 1 or 3 point options] /4

-7.4 Inuit Ownership and Sponsorship (12 points)
+7.5.
+Inuit Ownership and Sponsorship (21 points total).

-Recalling Principle 4: Substantial involvement of viable commercial ventures sponsored or owned by Regional Wildlife Organizations (RWOs) and Hunters and Trappers Organizations

-(HTOs) is prioritized (NLCA S.5.1.3(a)(iii) and 5.6.39), the following allocation criteria will be considered
+Recalling Principle 4: Substantial involvement of viable commercial ventures sponsored or owned by Regional Wildlife Organizations (RWOs) and Hunters and Trappers Organizations (HTOs) is prioritized (Nunavut Agreement S.5.1.3(a)(iii) and 5.6.39), the following allocation criteria will be considered (21 points).

-7.4.1 Identify degree of ownership/ sponsorship by RWOs, HTOs, or Nunavut Communities
+7.5.1.
+Identify degree of ownership/sponsorship by RWOs, HTOs, or Nunavut Communities (13 points).

-7.4.1a.
-Provide a list of all RWOs, HTOs, or Nunavut Communities5 that own or sponsor the enterprise.
+7.5.1a.
+Provide a list of all RWOs, HTOs, or Nunavut Communities that own or sponsor the enterprise.